 - For example, if you have a tiling scheme with three levels from 2000 to 500, the scales must be 2000, 1000, and 500.
 Using the scale 1500 instead of 1000 would mean the tiling scheme is invalid.

 - The tile size must be 256 by 256 when sharing to Portal for ArcGIS 10.4.1 and earlier.
-When sharing to Portal for ArcGIS 10.5 and ArcGIS Online, the tile size can also be 512 by 512.
+When sharing to ArcGIS Enterprise and ArcGIS Online, the tile size can also be 512 by 512.

 - The scale of level 0 must fit within the extent of the layer.

 - If the scale used for level 0 in the tiling scheme is too large, the tiles in level 0 will extend outside of the extent of the layer.
 Using a smaller scale for level 0 will ensure the tiles fit within the extent of the layer.